smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: http://schema.org/Text
         type: Property
     occupancyModified:
-      description: 'Property.
-Model:''http://schema.org/DateTime''.
-Last time the occupancy values were modified.
+      description: 'Last time the occupancy values were modified.
 Allowed values: ISO 8601'
       format: date-time
       type: string
       x-ngsi:
         model: http://schema.org/DateTime
         type: Property
     occupiedSpotNumber:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Number of total parking spots occupied in the smart parking site corresponding to this observation.
-This must a positive number lower than or equal to the totalSpotNumber'
+      description: Number of total parking spots occupied in the smart parking site corresponding to this observation.
+This must a positive number lower than or equal to the totalSpotNumber
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     openingHours:
-      description: 'Property.
-Model:''http://schema.org/openingHours''.
-Opening hours of the parking site.'
+      description: Opening hours of the parking site
       type: string
       x-ngsi:
         model: http://schema.org/openingHours
         type: Property
     outOfServiceSlotNumber:
-      description: 'Property.
-Model:''https://schema.org/Number''.
-The number of bike racks/bike-docking slots or parking slots that are out of order and cannot be used to hire or park a bike in the bike docking station or parking site corresponding to this observation.'
+      description: The number of bike racks/bike-docking slots or parking slots that are out of order and cannot be used to hire or park a bike in the bike docking station or parking site corresponding to this observation
       type: number
       x-ngsi:
         model: https://schema.org/Number